vinayh/blog/content/post/intro-clojure-web.md

 title = "Intro web dev with Clojure"

 +++
 (This tutorial was first given as a talk at a Michigan Hackers event on 2015-07-23.
-See my slides [here](http://hivinay.github.io/clojure-web-talk).)
+See my slides [here](https://github.com/vinayh/clojure-web-talk).
+I have explained the first portion of the content here in more depth.)

 I will start by talking about some basics of Clojure, then move onto explaining the fundamental purpose of a backend in web development, and finish with a demo of a simple web app (with complete code) that you can deploy to Heroku with a one-click button or try out on another platform of your choice.